 Fundraising is an important part of every nonprofit organization’s mission.
 Yet, there are so many different types of nonprofit fundraising campaigns, it can be difficult to figure out which type of fundraiser is right for your organization.
-Here are some helpful fundraising tips to help you create a successful nonprofit fundraising campaign.
+Here are some helpful tips for nonprofit fundraising to help you create a successful campaign.

 - Fundraising Theme: Be sure your nonprofit fundraising theme is in-line with your mission and resonates with your audience.
 For example, if your cause is to raise money to benefit at-risk children, consider hosting a fundraising event that engages children and families within your community.
 Ideas include: community walk-a-thon, fundraising carnival, mini golf fundraiser or golf-a-thon, etc. Read more creative fundraising ideas to see if you can find the perfect fundraising theme for your cause.